 "The U.S. Food and Drug Administration today approved Viekira Pak (ombitasvir, paritaprevir and ritonavir tablets co-packaged with dasabuvir tablets) to treat patients with chronic hepatitis C virus (HCV) genotype 1 infection, including those with"...

 Limitations Of Use

-- OLYSIO efficacy in combination with peginterferon alfa (Peg-IFN-alfa) and ribavirin (RBV) is substantially reduced in patients infected with HCV genotype 1a with an NS3 Q80K polymorphism at baseline compared to patients infected with hepatitis C virus (HCV) genotype 1a without the Q80K polymorphism.
-[See DOSAGE AND ADMINISTRATION and Microbiology].
-Screening patients with HCV genotype 1a infection for the presence of virus with the NS3 Q80K polymorphism at baseline is strongly recommended.
-Alternative therapy should be considered for patients infected with HCV genotype 1a containing the Q80K polymorphism.
+- Efficacy of OLYSIO in combination with peginterferon alfa (Peg-IFN-alfa) and ribavirin (RBV) is substantially reduced in patients infected with HCV genotype 1a with an NS3 Q80K polymorphism at baseline compared to patients infected with hepatitis C virus (HCV) genotype 1a without the Q80K polymorphism [see DOSAGE AND ADMINISTRATION and Microbiology].

 - OLYSIO is not recommended in patients who have previously failed therapy with a treatment regimen that included OLYSIO or other HCV protease inhibitors [see Microbiology].

 Q80K Testing In HCV Genotype 1a-Infected Patients

 Prior to initiation of treatment with OLYSIO in combination with sofosbuvir, screening patients infected with HCV genotype 1a for the presence of virus with the NS3 Q80K polymorphism may be considered [see Microbiology].